 7. Parents are concerned about workload.

 We have heard from our colleagues that many families of ELLs are overwhelmed by their schoolwork at home.
 One mother shared that she was more stressed about her child's assignments than the virus.
 The workload may be particularly high for secondary students who are receiving assignments from multiple teachers.
-In addition, some educators may not be familiar with their students' home situations when it comes to technology access, schedules, or responsibilities such as caring for younger siblings.
+In addition, some educators may not be familiar with their students' home situations when it comes to:

 At the same time, ELLs and their families may need extra support/scaffolding in learning the platforms, understanding directions, and completing assignments, especially if instruction moves at a quick pace and they can't return to watch a recording.